ZDF-OSS/cdk-aws-wafv2-geofence-lib/ROADMAP.md

-# AWS WAFv2 Component Roadmap
+# AWS WAFv2 construct Roadmap

-The roadmap lets developers know about our upcoming features and priorities to help them plan how to best leverage the component and identify opportunities to contribute to the project.
+The roadmap lets developers know about our upcoming features and priorities to help them plan how to best leverage the construct and identify opportunities to contribute to the project.
 The roadmap provides a high-level view of our work in progress and creates an opportunity for customers to engage in a conversation with us to give us direct feedback.

 ## Roadmap FAQs